abtion/guidelines/stack-guideline.md

 Maybe Sentry?

 ## Backend
-Backend apps is built with Ruby on Rails and is hosted on [Heroku](https://heroku.com).
-Backend and/or Rails with React uses a default [README.md](https://github.com/abtion/guidelines/blob/master/standard_readme.md#name-of-the-third-party) file that makes it easy to document the app during development.
+Backend apps are built with Ruby on Rails and are hosted on [Heroku](https://heroku.com).
+Backend and/or Rails with React apps use a default [README.md](https://github.com/abtion/guidelines/blob/master/standard_readme.md#name-of-the-third-party) that makes it easy to document the app during development.

 #### Database
 PostgreSQL